LezaMalik/Int_2023/README.md

 ### 6. cd *(change directory)*

+cd stands for change directory.
 It is used to change the current directory of the terminal.
 The terminal, by default, opens the home directory.

 		`cd dir` 	: Changes the current directory (1 step forward)